-- I. THIS COURT'S REVIEW IS NEEDED BE-CAUSE THE DECISION BELOW CONFLICTS WITH CTS AND THE PLAIN LANGUAGE OF THE STATUTE

-- A. This Court Granted Certiorari in CTS

-Because of the Critical Importance of

-Determining Whether Extender Statutes

-That Apply to Statutes of Limitations

-Also Affect Statutes of Repose
+- I. THIS COURT'S REVIEW IS NEEDED BE-CAUSE THE DECISION BELOW CONFLICTS WITH CTS, CALPERS, THE TEXT OF THE STATUTE AND SECTION 13 - A. This Court Granted Certiorari in CTS Because of the Critical Importance of Determining Whether Extender Statutes That Apply to Statutes of Limitations Also Affect Statutes of Repose

 This Court's grant of certiorari in CTS recognized the importance of the question whether extender provisions that expressly apply to statutes of limitations also displace statutes of repose.
 See 134 S.Ct. at 2182.
-That is equally true of the divided decision below.
-It requires this Court's review to make clear that this Court meant what it said in CTS, and to ensure that the Statute is not misapplied to displace the Securities Act's statute of repose.
+That is equally true of the decision below.
+It requires this Court's review to make clear that this Court meant what it said in CTS and CALPERS, and to ensure that the Statute is not misapplied to displace the Securities Act's statute of repose.